CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/webupdates.png "Pod deployment is in progress")

+   >**Note:** If you do not receive the output within a minute, proceed to the next task without waiting.
+You can check the output later.

 <validation step="2215992c-23d6-4981-9192-cf953a1f8243" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: